Chapter Text

 Blood coated his palm as he clutched the wound on his face, and tears burned in his eyes.
 Shame was a heavy weight in his gut.
 Which was pathetic, because everyone was still fighting, and the creatures were hurting his friends!
 He could see Adeline’s impatience—try again, Joey.
 He could hear Slade’s disappointment—alphas don’t cry, pup.
 His parents wouldn’t be scared.
 His older brother would have been tougher.
 The shame, and the fear, and the pain paralyzed him.
 Joey had just turned fifteen in May.
 He was fighting giant rodent creatures in a sewage tunnel.
 He couldn’t do anything to help his friends.

-A flash-bang of sudden light blinded him.
+A flashbang of sudden golden light blinded him.